Live in Texas (Linkin Park album): Background

 The DVD comes with a bonus CD that features twelve of the songs from the DVD.
 The other five live tracks can be found on the LP Underground 3.0 CD.
 The audio on the CD is mixed differently from the audio on the DVD.
 The DVD/CD comes in two versions: a CD case and, although harder to find, a DVD case.
 Live in Texas was awarded Gold certification in 2003 by the RIAA, only 29 days after the release of album, and Platinum certification in 2007.

 The concert footage was shot on August 2 and August 3 during the Summer Sanitarium Tour 2003 at Reliant Stadium in Houston, Texas, and Texas Stadium in Irving, Texas.
 The video footage is made up of the audio from the Dallas show and video from both the Houston and Dallas shows; because of this the band had to wear the same clothes on two shows.

 Lars Ulrich also makes a quick, surprise appearance dressed up as a Hulk-fisted bunny man during "From the Inside".

 The audio versions of "From the Inside" and "Runaway" were released as the b-sides of the "From the Inside" single.
 When "Lying from You" was released as a single, the footage from Live in Texas was used as the song's music video with the studio version dubbed over.

 Reception

 Johnny Loftus of AllMusic gave the album a mixed review, saying "their cool professionalism makes Live in Texas sound somewhat sterile," as well as saying the band "seems lost inside its own sound."
-Nevertheless, he also says that the album "will likely serve as a [the fans'] memento of the tour."
+Nevertheless, he also says that the album "will likely serve as a memento of the tour".